 Here are some temperature ranges to give you an idea of how much temperature can drop at night:

-- Rocky Mountains: During the summer, temperatures are in the high 90s during the day and 60s and 70s and night
+- Rocky Mountains: Summer temperatures in the high 90s during the day and 60s and 70s and night

-- Yellowstone National Park: During the summer, temperatures are in the 70s during the day and drop to below freezing at night in higher elevations.
+- Yellowstone National Park: Summer temperatures are in the 70s during the day and drop to below freezing at night in higher elevations.
 In spring and fall, temperatures are in the 30s to 60s during the day and drop to teens or single digits at night.

 - Zion National Park: During the spring and fall, temperatures are up to 90F.
 At night, the temperature can differ by over 30 degrees.